Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_rules"></a> [front\_door\_rules](#input\_front\_door\_rules)

-Description:   Manages a Front Door (standard/premium) Rules.
+Description:   Manages a map of Front Door (standard/premium) Rules.
 The following properties can be specified:

   - `name` - (Required) The name which should be used for this Front Door Rule.
   - `order` - (Required) The order in which the rule should be applied.
 The order value should be sequential and begin at 1(e.g. 1, 2, 3…).
 A Front Door Rule with a lesser order value will be applied before a rule with a greater order value.